Prague Spring International Music Festival

 Bedrich Smetana – Má vlast (My Country)

-Since 1952, the festival has opened on 12 May — the anniversary of the death of Bedřich Smetana — with his cycle of symphonic poems Má vlast (My Country), and it used to close (until 2003) with Ludwig van Beethoven’s Symphony No. 9.
+Since 1952, the festival has opened on 12 May — the anniversary of the death of Bedřich Smetana — with his cycle of symphonic poems Má Vlast (My Country), and it used to close (until 2003) with Ludwig van Beethoven’s Symphony No. 9.
 In 1956, the Prague Spring International Music Festival was one of the founders of the World Federation of International Music Competitions.
-This is the acid test for many a young talent, and has made many successful careers worldwide.
+This is the acid test for many young talent and has made many successful careers worldwide.

 Leonard Bernstein, Luciano Pavarotti, etc.